Related links

 Council must consider any written objection from the owner of the dog before deciding whether or not to declare a dog dangerous.

 A dangerous dog declaration has effect throughout the State.
 It is not limited in its operation to the area of the Council where the declaration is made.
+Council also has the ability to declare a dog to be dangerous if it has had a similar declaration placed on it in another state.

 The owner of a dog that is declared to be dangerous under the Act must ensure that each of the following requirements are complied with while the declaration is in force: